Corona-update @ Regina Coeli

 We are still open, practising reasonable social distancing and, to the best of our knowledge, safe!

-No confirmed case has been linked to Regina Coeli yet.
-It is sincerely hoped that Regina Coeli will come to be known as a cluster of grace!
+No confirmed case of the coronavirus has been linked to Regina Coeli thus far.
+It is sincerely hoped that Regina Coeli will come to be known as a cluster someday – a cluster of grace!
 Under the latest rules set by the state premier we are allowed to have up to 100 people at Mass.
-There is still no need to book.
-In a sense we are back where we started, several months ago, just before the “unprecedented” lockdowns were enforced.
-I hope that reasonable social distancing measures will prove to be sufficient this time for “flattening the curve” so as to allow our healthcare system to be ready for all those who might be in critical need of medical care.
+There is no need for booking.
+Our prayers are offered for those who are suffering the most on account of the current crisis.
+We hope that reasonable social distancing measures will prove to be sufficient this time for “flattening the curve” so as to allow our healthcare system to be available to all who might be in critical need of medical care.

 What does re-opening mean for Regina Coeli?